ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

 {{::include-fold examples/recipient_structure_example.txt}}
 ~~~

-Canonical JSON serialization per {{RFC8785}} (single line, members sorted, no extra whitespace) leads to:
+The serialized JSON leads to:

 ~~~
 {{::include-fold examples/serialization_example1.txt}}
 ~~~

-The UTF-8 encoding of the canonical JSON above is used as the HPKE `info` bytes.
+The base64url-encoded JSON structure above is used as the HPKE `info` bytes.

 ## JSON Example {#json-example}